bengreenier/webpack-visibility-test/README.md

 That's it!
 Webpack output should indicate a build was produced.
 In fact, you can inspect `dist` to be sure.
-Note that `dist` also contains the types (`.d.ts`) files for your library.
+Note that `dist` also contains the type (`.d.ts`) files for your library.

 ### Building consumer

-> Note: This sub-project uses a dev server so that the code changes can be tested an immediately applied to your browser.
+> Note: This sub-project uses a dev server so that the code changes can be tested and immediately applied to your browser.

 - `cd consumer`
 - `npm i`
 - `npm run dev`

 This should open your browser to the URL shown in the Webpack output.
-This is handy for testing changes, which we be automatically re-transpiled and loaded on the fly.
+This is handy for testing changes, which will be automatically re-transpiled and loaded on the fly.

 Open the browser DevTools, and look at the output under the `Console` tab.
 You should see: